hpc-carpentry/old-hpc-workflows/_episodes/09-cluster.md

 ## Transferring our workflow

 The first step will be to transfer our files to the cluster and log on via SSH.

-Snakemake has a powerful archiving utility that we can use to bundle up our workflow and transfer it.
+> ## Please Follow Your System Procedures
+>
+> Generic advice for transferring files and logging on to a HPC cluster is given
+> here.
+Please follow your system's own user guidelines.
+If your HPC system
+> allows graphical desktops, you could run a browser on the login node and
+> download the code samples for this workshop directly to the cluster.
+>
+> The essential thing is to be logged into the cluster login node, with your
+> Snakefile and other data files available.
+{:.callout}

 ~~~
 snakemake clean
 tar -czvf pipeline.tar.gz .
 # transfer the pipeline via scp
-scp pipeline.tar.gz yourUsername@graham.computecanada.ca:
+scp pipeline.tar.gz yourUsername@pearcey-login.hpc.csiro.au
 # log on to the cluster
-ssh -X yourUsername@graham.computecanada.ca
+ssh -X yourUsername@pearcey-login.hpc.csiro.au
 ~~~
 {:.language-bash}

 At this point we've archived our entire pipeline, sent it to the cluster, and logged on.
-Let's create a folder for our pipeline and unpack it there.
+Let's create a folder for our pipeline and unpack it there:

 ~~~
 mkdir pipeline